BeardedManZhao/algorithmStar/README.md

 here.

 #### Required Dependencies

+> Note: log4j2 does not need to be imported in versions 1.43 and later!!!
+To enhance performance, log4j2 has been removed in version 1.43!

 The AS library generates some log data when performing many calculation functions.
 Therefore, the use of the AS library requires importing log dependencies, which are essential.
 Please import the dependencies as follows.